-Google treats policy violations and invalid activity very seriously in order to protect the users, publishers, and advertisers who make up our advertising ecosystem.
-While we usually notify publishers and take action for policy and invalid activity at the site level, there may be times when we will need to suspend or disable accounts due to policy violations or invalid activity.
+Google treats policy violations and invalid traffic very seriously in order to protect the users, publishers, and advertisers who make up our advertising ecosystem.
+While we usually notify publishers and take action for policy and invalid traffic at the site level, there may be times when we will need to suspend or disable accounts due to policy violations or invalid traffic.

-If your account is suspended, you’ll receive an email stating whether this action was due to policy violations or invalid activity.
-Please search your email for a message from AdSense and review the relevant section below.
+If your account is suspended, you’ll receive an email stating whether this action was due to policy violations or invalid traffic.
+Please search your email for a message from AdSense and review the relevant section below:

-Our program policies are in place to help ensure a positive experience for everyone who makes up our advertising ecosystem.
-When we come across a violating site, we either a) send a warning message asking you to fix the site within three business days or b) disable ad serving to the site immediately if the violation is severe.
+Our Program policies are in place to help ensure a positive experience for everyone who makes up our advertising ecosystem.
+When we come across a violating site, we either a) send a warning message asking you to fix the site or b) disable ad serving to the site immediately if the violation is severe.

 If our policies are repeatedly or egregiously violated then we may need to move beyond action at the individual site level and take action at the account-level.
 We may temporarily suspend your account to provide you with an opportunity to review all of your content, fix violations, and put safeguards in place to help ensure your policy compliance.

-To learn more about the policy issues that contributed to your suspensions, log into your account and review your violation history.
+To learn more about the policy issues that contributed to your suspensions, sign in to your account and review your violation history.
 For tips on monitoring your sites for policy violations and clarification about our policies, we recommend reviewing the following resources:

 - Content filtering